kaixiang1212/Dungeon-Hunter/Assumptions.md

 * Key-door placement?
  * Ben: I liked the idea of "can only place one key or door for each color"
 * inventory
+* Pits behave like walls to enemies, blocking them.
+  James is this a reasonable assumption to make?

 ## Levels
 * map size?